How to Watch World Cup 2026 Live on EBU

 The EBU powers a major World Cup 2026 free-to-air network across Europe, yet fans still need their local member broadcaster on matchday.

 That structure is still useful for planning.
-It tells readers that many European markets should expect public-service access rather than a single pan-European paywall.
-Use the FIFA World Cup 2026 broadcasting guide and the FIFA World Cup 2026 match schedule to match each territory with the correct local outlet.
+It tells readers that many European countries should expect public-service access rather than a single pan-European paywall.
+Use the FIFA World Cup 2026 broadcasting rights guide and the FIFA World Cup 2026 match schedule to match each territory with the correct local outlet.

 EBU World Cup 2026 Quick Facts